 One of the promises of the "internet of things" is the use of device and sensor services to extract knowledge about how a system is performing and helps companies better understand what exactly is going on in various aspects of the system.
 The data from device and sensor services can be used immediately by a simple system, for example launching an alert if a value is above a specific threshold.
 However, the multiplication of these devices and sensors generates a growing amount of data and companies face the challenge of the 5 V's of Big Data: Velocity, Volume, Value, Variety, and Veracity.
 A simple system is no more able to cope with the complexity involved by these 5 V. New solutions are required to be able to react to complex data and to effectively and purposely captured valuable information from the data.
-With the development of new techniques, new algorithms and the increasing availability of computational power, it is now possible to not only get information about the current state of a system but also extract value from a huge amount of data and predict future states of a system.
+With the development of new techniques, new algorithms and the increasing availability of computational power, it is now possible to not only get information about the current state of a system.
 This will help the stakeholders better understand what exactly is going on in various aspects of the company and better plan for the future.